nualagr/the-lord-of-the-rings-game/README.md

 For ease of navigation it was decided to opt for a single page with pop-up modals
 - to start the game
-- to provide a failure to proceed message
-- to show a 'proceed to the next level' message
-- to congratulate winners and show them their score
 - to provide the user with the rules of the game
+- to provide a 'game over' message when the user runs out of time
+- to show an 'advance to the next level' message for each round
+- to congratulate winners
 - to provide winners with a visual prize modal which displays character information.

 <br>

 ### Features
-*In this section, you should go over the different parts of your project, and describe each in a sentence or so.*

 The game is designed to be as intuitive as possible.

 ### Existing Features
-*Feature 1 - allows users X to achieve Y, by having them fill out Z*

-*For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.*

 A ring **favicon**, displayed on the web brower's tab, allows the user to identify the website by sight.